 - Determine whether the application should be granted or rejected within 30 days of receipt of such application.

 - Where an application is granted, appoint an auditor licensed under the Public Accounting Act, 2004 or other prescribed person, to conduct a compliance audit of the Candidate or Registered Third Party’s election campaign finances.

 - Consider the report of the auditor within 30 days of receipt and may,

 - If the report concludes that the candidate appears to have contravened a provision of the MEA relating to election campaign finances, commence a legal proceeding against the candidate for the apparent contravention;

-- If the report concludes that the candidate does not appear to have contravened a provision of the MEA relating to election campaign finances, make a finding as to whether there were reasonable grounds for the application.
+- If the report concludes that the Candidate or Registered Third Party does not appear to have contravened a provision of the MEA relating to election campaign finances, make a finding as to whether there were reasonable grounds for the application.

 What is PDF?
 PDF stands for Portable Document Format and is a way of distributing documents over networks while ensuring they always print the same.
 To view PDF files, you need either the Foxit Reader or Adobe Reader

 This page was reviewed or revised on Tuesday, February 6, 2018 1:37 PM